Florence P. Dwyer

-Florence Price Dwyer (July 4, 1902 – February 29, 1976) was an American Republican Party politician who represented much of Essex County, New Jersey in the United States House of Representatives from 1957 to 1973.
-From 1967 to 1973, she also represented parts of Union County, New Jersey.
+Florence Price Dwyer (July 4, 1902 – February 29, 1976) was an American Republican Party politician who represented much of Union County, New Jersey in the United States House of Representatives from 1957 to 1973.
+From 1967 to 1973, she also represented parts of Essex County, New Jersey.

 She was the second woman to be elected to the United States House of Representatives from New Jersey.
 She was the first woman Republican from New Jersey elected to the House.
 Dwyer was an advocate for women's rights throughout her political career.

 Early life and education

 Dwyer was born Florence Louise Price in Reading, Pennsylvania.
 She went to public school in Reading and Toledo, Ohio after moving there.
 Dwyer later moved to Elizabeth, New Jersey.
 She took courses at Rutgers Law School and became State Legislation Chairman of the New Jersey Federation of Business and Professional Women.